sonic-net/SONiC/doc/voq/lag_hld.md

 ; field             = value

 ```
-The System port name used in the key is the system port alias of the member of the LAG.
+The System port name used in the key is the system port alias of the member of the LAG and system lag name is the PortChannel name used to create LAGs locally.

 ## 5 SAI
 Shown below is the new attribute of SAI_OBJECT_TYPE_LAG object that is used for LAG in VOQ chassis systems